Fandom: Participating in fandom

 Others create fan vids, or analytical music videos focusing on the source fandom, and yet others create fan art.
 Such activities are sometimes known as "fan labor" or "fanac" (an abbreviation for "fan activity").
 The advent of the Internet has significantly facilitated fan association and activities.
 Activities that have been aided by the Internet include the creation of fan "shrines" dedicated to favorite characters, computer screen wallpapers, and avatars.
 The rise of the Internet has furthermore resulted in the creation of online fan networks who help facilitate the exchange of fanworks.

 Some fans create pictures known as edits, which consist of pictures or photos with their chosen fandom characters in different scenarios.
-These edits are often shared on social media networks such as Instagram, Tumblr, or Pinterest.
+These edits are often shared on social media networks such as Instagram, TikTok, Tumblr or Pinterest.
 In edits, one may see content relating to several different fandoms.
 Fans in communities online often make gifs or gif sets about their fandoms.
 Gifs or gif sets can be used to create non-canon scenarios mixing actual content or adding in related content.
 Gif sets can also capture minute expressions or moments.
 Fans use gifs to show how they feel about characters or events in their fandom; these are called reaction gifs.

 The Temple of the Jedi Order, or Jediism, a self-proclaimed "real living, breathing religion," views itself as separate from the Jedi as portrayed in the Star Wars franchise.
 Despite this, sociologists view the conflation of religion and fandom in Jediism as legitimate in some sense, classifying both as participatory phenomena.

-There are also active fan organizations that participate in philanthropy and create a positive social impact.
+Some fans engage in "fan activism", in which fans use market logic to apply political pressure and merge consumption behavior with political or civic goals.
+There are also fan organizations that participate in philanthropy and create a positive social impact.
 For example, the Harry Potter Alliance is a civic organization with a strong online component which runs campaigns around human rights issues, often in partnership with other advocacy and nonprofit groups; its membership skews college age and above.
 Nerdfighters, another fandom formed around Vlogbrothers, a YouTube vlog channel, are mainly high school students united by a common goal of "decreasing world suck".
+K-pop fans have been involved in various online fan activism campaigns related to Donald Trump's presidential campaign and the Black Lives Matter movement.